12 Best Research Apps and Tools for Students

 4. ChatGPT

 ChatGPT is a versatile AI chatbot and academic assistant.
 Whether you’re writing essays, solving math problems, summarizing articles, or generating citations, it can handle it.
 You can even upload files or images and ask questions directly about them.
+Remember to fact-check AI-generated answers.

 Key features